Budibase/website/content/blog/app-building/role-based-access-control.md

 ### Document everything

 Documentation is key.
-Having a clear paper trail of all of your decisions is helpful when it comes to maintaining and administering role-based access control.
+Having a clear paper trail of all of your decisions is helpful when it comes to maintaining and administering role-based access control design.
 This includes your initial system, as well as any changes you make over time.

 So what specifically do you need to document?